 In addition, these young drivers of change worked to involve as many farmers as possible to develop new protocols.
 You must know that Naturals are fairly new to Colombia, but when a farmer has been working one way for generations, it’s difficult to convince them there is another way (especially with the risk involved).
 However, this team developed a tool to help analyze the cherry that comes to the wet mill: when the quality is standard, farmers receive the base price, but when the quality is excellent, they receive a significant bonus for every kilo of cherry-picked.

 This is our first year working with this determined group of producers, but nonetheless, The Coffee Quest is extremely excited about the harvests to come.
 This young team, indeed, has ambitious growth plans and are already popular in those towns where they work.
 Other producers, indeed, started to see the viability of their work and to realize that the way they work offers better quality and better prices for their coffee.

-Juan David and his team are extremely focused on developing new strategies and protocols and they are continually working to improve on all aspects of post-harvest processes.
+Jov Coffee is extremely focused on developing new strategies and protocols and they are continually working to improve on all aspects of post-harvest processes.
 However, they also go further than that.
 Thanks to the experience in Brazil, they helped farms to win places in various local and regional competitions and to understand that trials and errors are a big part of the research.

-Juan David explains to us, “In Colombia, we don’t try to replicate one for one what they do in Brazil.
+Juan David explains to us, “In Colombia, we don’t try to replicate one on one what they do in Brazil.
 The experience of working with them taught us that you need to understand not just the process, but the fermentation that is happening during the process.
 By doing this, we can understand what we need to change based on cup quality.
 Each farm is completely different and because of that, we need to adapt to each one.”